webplatform/docs/tutorials/css-regions/index.md

 In many cases, that approach may result in too much white space within the previous region.
-This alternative approach makes sure not only that headings appear unbroken within a single region, but that they don't appear isolated at the bottom of a region:
+This alternative approach makes sure not only that headings appear unbroken within the same region, but that they don't appear isolated at the bottom of a region:

  h1, h2, h3 {